Killing (Super)Algebras Associated to Connections on Spinors: Background

-for some positive degree maps \(\qty(\mu_d:\Wedge^2\fg\to\fg)_{d> 0}\); that is, the primed bracket can be thought of as a deformation of the unprimed bracket by these maps.
-We will call this sequence a \emph{defining sequence} of the filtered deformation.
-This sequence is not unique; as we have already seen, the description of the filtered deformation in this way depends on the choices of complementary subspaces.
-We also cannot simply define a deformed bracket by choosing some arbitrary sequence \((\mu_d)_{d>0}\); the Jacobi identity for \(\comm{-}{-}'\) imposes relations on the defining sequence.
-Thus, we need a particular algebraic tool to understand the possible filtered deformations of \(\fg\), and that is Spencer cohomology.
+for some positive-degree maps $\bigl(\mu_d\colon\Wedge^2\fg\to\fg\bigr)_{d> 0}$; that is, the primed bracket can be thought of as a deformation of the unprimed bracket by these maps.
+We will call this sequence a~\emph{defining sequence} of the filtered deformation.
+This sequence is not unique; as we have already seen, describing the filtered deformation in this way depends on the choices of complementary subspaces.
+We also cannot simply define a deformed bracket by choosing some arbitrary sequence~$(\mu_d)_{d>0}$; the Jacobi identity for $\comm{-}{-}'$ imposes relations on the defining sequence.
+Thus, we need a particular algebraic tool to understand the possible filtered deformations of $\fg$, and that is Spencer cohomology.